Ray White Burwood Property Maintenance Procedure

 - serious storm or fire damage

-- failure or breakdown of any essential service or appliance provided by a landlord or agent for hot water, water, cooking, heating, or laundering
+- failure or breakdown of any essential service or appliance provided by a Rental Provider or agent for hot water, water, cooking, heating, or laundering

 - failure or breakdown of the gas, electricity or water supply